Skip to main content

 • Patients with history of tendon disorders

-Always inform your doctor about your medical history.
+Always inform your doctor about your medical history, also difference between ciprofloxacin and doxycycline.

 🔄 Drug Interactions